giftpasay/giftpasay.github.io/_posts/2025-06-08-the-power-of-pentecost.md

 ## Jesus' Final Instructions to His Disciples

-From Luke 24:44-53, Pastor Sael highlighted Jesus' last words to His disciples before His ascension:
+From Luke 24:44-53, Jesus' last words to His disciples before His ascension:

 > _"And he said unto them, These are the words which I spake unto you, while I was yet with you, that all things must be fulfilled, which were written in the law of Moses, and in the prophets, and in the psalms, concerning me."_